Kale-Ko/KWinIdleTime/README.md

 Listener scripts are just any file in the `listeners/` directory that is executable.
 They will be executed one by one in the same way they would be if you did `./script` in a shell (using binfmt/shebangs).

-When a user goes idle scripts will be passed the single argument "idle".
+When a user goes idle, scripts will be passed the single argument "idle".
-When a user becomes active again scripts will be passed two arguments, "active" and the number of seconds the user was idle for.
+When a user becomes active again, scripts will be passed two arguments, "active" and the number of seconds the user was idle for.